Get exclusive member benefits & effect social change. Join Today

 Your surgeon makes a small cut near the lower section of your palm near your wrist.
 The surgeon then cuts the carpal ligament, which reduces pressure on your median nerve.
 Depending on your case, the surgeon may also remove tissue from around the nerve.
 The surgeon applies a few stitches to close the wound and then covers the area with a bandage.

 The surgeon makes a small cut near the lower section of your palm near your wrist.
 The surgeon then inserts an endoscope into your wrist.
-This is a long, flexible tube with an attached light and camera.
+An endoscope is a long, flexible tube with an attached light and camera.
 The camera takes video from inside your wrist and these images appear on a monitor inside the operating room.
 Your surgeon will insert other tools through this opening and cut the carpal ligament to reduce pressure on your nerve.
 The surgeon removes the tools and endoscope and then closes the incision with a stitch.

 This outpatient procedure takes about 15 to 60 minutes.
 You will receive anesthesia before the procedure.
 Anesthesia will cause you to fall asleep and prevent pain during the procedure.
 You may experience some pain or discomfort after the anesthesia wears off.
 However, your doctor can prescribe medication to dull the pain.